Wild-caught seafood is a fantastic way to maintain a healthy diet.

 Shipping options and subscriptions are listed on their website.
 Honolulu Fish has either the 3 months or the 6-month seafood subscription under the ‘monthly catch’ umbrella.
 A subscription consists of the owner’s catch of the day and nairagi, kajiki, mahimahi, ono, swordfish, Tombo or ahi, depending on which one’s the freshest and most delicious.

 Honolulu Fish is founded by Wayne Samiere and is among the top seafood distributors in the US.
 The company serves Pacific water fish to more than 3,000 customers and chefs.
 It’s also the only wild-caught fish distributor to offer 14-plus sashimi-grade seafood.
 Also, HFC promises eco-friendly and sustainable fishing practices and hand-selected fish carefully chosen by top sashimi experts.

 The best part about eating wild-caught seafood is that you can have it delivered straight to your doorstep.
-For the health-conscious individuals and families who’d love to get all the nutrients of fish without additives, hormones or antibiotics, this is certainly the way to go.
+This is undoubtedly the way to go for the health-conscious individuals and families who’d love to get all the nutrients of fish without additives, hormones or antibiotics.

-The cost difference between farm-raised and wild-caught are minimal, and as long as you’re eating healthy why not go for one that’s organic and natural?
-Your body will thank you for it!
+The cost difference between farm-raised and wild-caught is minimal, and as long as you’re eating healthy, why not go for organic and natural ones?
+Your body will thank you for it.

 Ryan is a former college wrestler and lifelong fitness fanatic.
 He has run half marathons, done mud runs, placed in body transformation contests, coached wrestling and now coaches girls soccer.
 Not to mention he has also tried literally hundreds of supplements over the years and has a vast and thorough supplement knowledge.
 He has written for Muscle & Strength, Testosterone Junkie, The Sport Review and other publications.
 He is also the editor in chief of this website.
 Feel free connect with him on his LinkedIn page below.